Acute kidney injury

 Man sitting on side of bed looking unwell & tired

 Acute kidney injury (AKI) means that your kidneys have suddenly stopped working as well as they used to.
-This might have happened in the past few hours, days or weeks.
+This might have happened in the past few hours, days or rarely weeks.

 • Acute kidney injury affects both your kidneys and can range from minor loss of kidney function to complete kidney failure.